Interested in studying Human Geography? Watch our webinar!

 An international focus

 This Master’s programme has an international character.
 We welcome students from around the world onto the programme.
 This way you are provided with the opportunity to come into contact with other cultures and national contexts.
-You will go on an international fieldtrip and can complete your Master's thesis project and/or internship abroad.
+You will go on an international fieldtrip and can complete your Master's thesis project and/or internship.
 You will be able to find work in many fields, positions, and locations following graduation.

 Programme objective and working methods

 This Master’s programme gives you a thorough understanding of important urban and economic issues.
 You will receive comprehensive training in the methodological and critical analytical skills needed to find possible solutions for challenges in urban regions.
 Working from a scientific and theoretical foundation, you come into contact with the daily practice.
 Through guest lectures and practical assignments (active learning), you will learn what graduates do and be able to determine where you would be most at home.

 Your choice of graduation subject and optional research internship provides the best way for you to present yourself to future employers.
 The programme has made arrangements with various companies, research agencies and government organisations regarding internships and interesting research project.
 However, an internship is not mandatory and if you choose to do an internship, as part of your graduation subject, you need to arrange for this internship yourself.